Die Casting Glossary -60+ Technical Terms Explained | KastMfg

 Alloy Terms

-A413: ASTM B85 near-eutectic aluminum -12% Si.
+A413: ASTM B85 near-eutectic aluminum with 12% Si.
 Best pressure tightness and thermal conductivity.

-AZ91D: High-purity magnesium -9% aluminum.
+AZ91D: High-purity magnesium with 9% aluminum.
 Most widely produced magnesium die casting alloy.

 Eutectic: Alloy composition solidifying at a single temperature.
 For Al-Si: 12.6% silicon.